libtrading/libtrading/README.md

 [![Build Status](https://secure.travis-ci.org/penberg/libtrading.png?branch=master)](http://travis-ci.org/penberg/libtrading)

-Libtrading is an open source API that implements network protocols used for communicating with exchanges, dark pools, and other trading venues.
-It supports FIX, FIX/FAST, and many proprietary protocols such as ITCH and OUCH used by NASDAQ.
+Libtrading is an open source API for high-performance, low-latency trading applications.
+It implements network protocols used for communicating with exchanges, dark pools, and other trading venues.
+The API supports FIX, FIX/FAST, and many proprietary protocols such as ITCH and OUCH used by NASDAQ.

 ## Features